elgw/deconwolf/README.md

-# deconwolf v0.3.6
+# deconwolf v0.3.7

 **deconwolf** is a software for 3-D deconvolution of fluorescent wide-field
 images:
- - The deconvolved images shows very mild boundary effects which means that you can crop and deconvolve small regions of interest.
+ - The deconvolved images shows very mild boundary effects which means that relatively small regions of interest can be used.
  - RAM usage can be reduced at the cost of slightly longer computation times by tiling.
 That makes it possible to deconvolve large images on small machines.
  - Critical parts run on separate threads (as many as you would like).
 However, for maximal throughput (and if you have enough RAM), run several instances of dw in parallel.
- - Deconwolf is tiny!
-The binaries could even fit on a floppy drive (if you are fortunate enough to own one of those antiquities).
  - It is shipped with program to generate Point Spread Functions (PSFs) according to the Born and Wolf model.
 Our program is the only one we know of that actually integrate the PSF over each pixel.
+ - The programs are developed under Linux but can be compiled on Mac and Windows as well.
  - Fully open source.
 And we embrace [contributions and suggestions](CONTRIBUTING.md).

 Deconwolf does not:
  - Have a full-featured Graphical User Interface (GUI), however, if you